-Mobile friendly.
-Mobile ready.
-Mobile optimized.
-By now, you know how important it is for your business website to look and work well on mobile devices.
+Mobile-friendly.
+Mobile-ready.
+Mobile-optimized.
+By now you know how important it is for your business website to look and work well on mobile devices.
 Your potential customers expect it.
 Your return customers expect it.
-Even Google now gives slight preferential treatment to sites that are mobile friendly.
+Even Google now gives slight preferential treatment to sites that are mobile-friendly.

-3 guidelines for mobile web design:
+3 guidelines for mobile web design

 Can you read all the words on your phone or tablet without zooming in?
 Think about a potential customer looking at your site on their phone.
 Can they see, at a glance, the essential information about your business — like who you are, what you do, and how to get in touch with you?
 Few things are as irritating as having to scroll, zoom, and move around your mobile screen in order to read the homepage of a website that could be more mobile-friendly.

 “Tap targets” — the things you click on when you visit a website on a mobile device — can make or break a mobile experience.
 These include:

 - Video players

 This is especially important in your site navigation.
 Are the clickable buttons that lead you to the other pages of your site spaced apart so that your site visitors don’t accidentally click the wrong one?
 Putting yourself in the position of your mobile visitor is important — give your current site a trial run and ensure that everything is easily accessible from a phone or tablet.

 [Related: Mobile-ize Your Small Business]